stillwaiting/emptybars/gatsby/README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+1.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+1.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

+1.  **`.cache`** This directory is where gatsby stores its cache. **Cleaning it usually solves 99% of unexpected errors and problems!**

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.